About¶

 This project exists because a critical gap separates what we know about port emissions and what communities can prove.
 The science linking PM2.5 exposure to premature death is settled.
 The data on who lives near ports — and what they earn, and what diseases they carry — is public.
 But no standardized, accessible framework connects these data streams into the dollar figures that move policymakers, port commissioners, and grant reviewers.
 Port Health Watch builds that bridge.

-His research methodology is polymathic and primary-source: trace the money, read the filings, cross-reference the permits, and surface the structural contradictions that insulate polluters from accountability.
-In the port context, that means connecting EPA emissions data, Census demographics, CDC health surveillance, and state regulatory records into a single evidence chain — one that reveals the gap between known health costs and the absence of mandatory controls or financial frameworks to address them.
+His research methodology is primary-source: trace the money, read the filings, cross-reference the permits, and surface the structural contradictions that insulate polluters from accountability.
+In the port context, that means connecting EPA emissions data, Census demographics, CDC health surveillance, and state regulatory records into a single evidence chain — one that reveals the gap between known health costs and the absence of financial frameworks to address them.

 Nathan is based in Minnesota.

-Air Quality Health Units (AQHUs): The first tradable health benefit asset class for port pollution reduction, under development for submission to Verra's SD VISta program.
-One AQHU represents one Disability-Adjusted Life Year (DALY) avoided through verified reduction in port-attributable air pollution exposure.
+Air Quality Health Units (AQHUs) — a proposed tradable health benefit asset class for port pollution reduction, intended for submission to Verra's SD VISta program.
+One AQHU would represent one Disability-Adjusted Life Year (DALY) avoided through verified reduction in port-attributable air pollution exposure.
+The methodology is in active development; the MERC coal terminal closure provides the first natural experiment for empirical validation.

-Maritime Carbon Capture Methodology: A Verra VCS methodology module for at-berth carbon capture using barge-mounted systems with calcium looping mineralization — a technology commercially deployed in California and the UK but currently ineligible for carbon credit issuance under any existing methodology.
+Maritime At-Berth Carbon Capture Methodology — a proposed Verra VCS methodology module for at-berth carbon capture using barge-mounted systems with calcium looping mineralization.
+This technology is commercially deployed in California and the UK but is currently ineligible for carbon credit issuance under any existing Verra methodology.
+The module would need to extend VM0049 or establish a new methodology pathway.

-Port Health Watch is a research initiative of Civil Ledger Lab, a civic transparency platform operating across 42+ policy research domains.
-It is operated by EcoAsset Lab LLC, which develops financial frameworks for environmental and climate assets.
+Port Health Watch is operated by EcoAsset Lab LLC, a Wisconsin-registered company that develops financial frameworks for environmental and climate assets.

 Email: research@porthealthwatch.org

-For research partnerships, health impact assessment inquiries, or port community advocacy support.
+For research partnerships, health impact assessment inquiries, or methodology development engagement.

 The research and analysis on this site is published for public benefit.
 Journalists, researchers, and advocacy organizations are encouraged to cite and build upon our work with attribution.